-Riccardo Silvi is Associate Professor at the University of Bologna where he teaches Performance Measurement Systems, Cost Management, Business Performance Analytics.
+Riccardo Silvi is Full Professor at the University of Bologna where he teaches Performance Measurement Systems, Cost Management, Business Performance Analytics.
 He is Scientific Director of the Master in Business Administration, Finance and Control at Bologna Alma Business School.
 His main research interests include management control, strategic cost management, performance management and business modeling, on which he has a number of publications in reviews such as: European Accounting Review, International Journal of Productivity and Performance Management, Cost Management, Advances in Management Accounting, Journal of Corporate Accounting and Finance and the Journal of Operations Management.

 At the end of the classroom phase, students experiment with business analytics within a company setting - to support the performance management processes.
 Phases:

 Understand the big picture and design the company's business map

 Defining the company's business performance model

 Analysis of the results of previous mapping activities